When do I write tests for dsp code?

 Writing solid dsp code can be pretty tricky enough.
 Does writing tests for audio even make sense?

-Yes!
-The emphasis on optimization in dsp can trick programmers into thinking it’s not possible to create organized, tested and performant code.
-But dsp code is absolutely ideal for unit tests.
+Yes! dsp implicit emphasis on optimization can trick programmers into thinking they shouldn’t create organized, tested and performant code.
+But dsp code is absolutely ideal for something like unit tests — it’s a bunch of numbers!

 Digital Spaghetti Processing?